Call Us : 248.347.9090

 We’d love to see one of our patients win one of these 10 grants.
 Time is running on out this grant cycle so if you’re ready to Gear Up, get moving with your story!

-Looking for something fun, educational and best of all — FREE — to do with the family and kids
+Looking for something fun, educational and best of all — FREE — to do with the family and kids on Sunday afternoon?

 How about joining Urban Optiques and more than sixty of the area’s top educational leaders at the Detroit Institute of Arts for the 15th Annual Metro Parent “Education Expo?”